-To: Marie Prezioso, Chair

-Meredith J. Vance, Director, Environmental Engineering Division, BPH

-From: Katheryn Emery, P.E.
-Engineer Chief

-Sewer Technical Review Committee
+To: Marie Prezioso, Chair Meredith J. Vance, Director, Environmental Engineering Division, BPH From: Katheryn Emery, P.E.
+Engineer Chief Sewer Technical Review Committee Date: December 12, 2024 Subject: Town of Ellenboro IJDC Application - 2024W-2632 Highland Road Waterline Extension Project

-Date: January 23, 2024

-Subject: Town of Ellenboro

-guidelines.

-IJDC Application - 2024W-2632

-Highland Road Waterline Extension Project

-- This committee has reviewed the preliminary application and engineering report submitted for the above referenced project in accordance with Chapter 31, Article 15A.
-It has been determined that the proposed project is:

-Consistent with the intent of the Infrastructure and Jobs Development Act and is the most cost-effective, environmentally sound alternative for solving the water needs in this area.
-Not consistent with the Act and may not be the most cost effective, environmentally sound alternative for solving the wastewater needs in this area. ✓ Same as (a) above except that certain issues need to be addressed prior to design and construction as the attached comments indicate.

-Our recommendation is that:

-The Funding Committee needs to review the proposed sources of funding to - b.
+- 1. This committee has reviewed the preliminary application and engineering report submitted for the above referenced project in accordance with Chapter 31, Article 15A.
+It has been determined that the proposed project is: - a. $\sqrt{}$ Consistent with the intent of the Infrastructure and Jobs Development Act and is the most cost-effective, environmentally sound alternative for solving the water needs in this area. - b.
+Not consistent with the Act and may not be the most cost effective, environmentally sound alternative for solving the wastewater needs in this area. - c.
+Same as (a) above except that certain issues need to be addressed prior to design and construction as the attached comments indicate. - 2.
+Our recommendation is that: - a. $\sqrt{}$ The Funding Committee needs to review the proposed sources of funding to determine the best mix of grant and/or loan funds in accordance with applicable guidelines. - b.
 The Funding Committee should recommend that the Council approve the proposed project and its funding plan.